HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

   )
 }}

-Over time, Good CLS increases steadily on both device types, with mobile consistently outperforming desktop.
-Despite minor month-to-month fluctuations, both curves trend upward, without much sharp inflection points, suggesting sustained improvements rather than abrupt shifts.
+From 2023 to 2025, the share of sites with Good CLS increases steadily across both device types, with mobile consistently outperforming desktop.
+While there are minor fluctuations over time, both trends show a gradual upward trajectory with no sharp inflection points, indicating sustained improvements rather than sudden changes.

 ### Back/forward cache (bfcache)

 [The back/forward cache (bfcache)](https://web.dev/articles/bfcache) allows browsers to instantly restore a page from memory when users navigate using the browser's back or forward buttons.
 Rather than reloading the page and re-executing JavaScript, the browser preserves the page's state, resulting in near-instant navigations and improved user experience.
 Because pages are restored in their previous state, BFCache can also help avoid layout shifts that might otherwise occur during re-navigation.

 However, all pages are <a hreflang="en" href="https://html.spec.whatwg.org/multipage/nav-history-apis.html#nrr-details-reason">not eligible</a> for BFCache.
 Eligibility depends on a set of page lifecycle requirements, and pages that violate these constraints fall back to full reloads.
-While BFCache behavior is handled by the browser, developers <a hreflang="en" href="https://developer.chrome.com/docs/devtools/application/back-forward-cache">can assess eligibility</a> using tools such as Chrome DevTools.
+While BFCache behavior is ultimately handled by the browser, developers can <a hreflang="en" href="https://developer.chrome.com/docs/devtools/application/back-forward-cache">evaluate page eligibility</a> by using Chrome DevTools.

 Pages may be excluded from BFCache due to known lifecycle behaviors, including the use of unload or beforeunload event handlers, non-restorable side effects such as active connections or unmanaged timers, and certain third-party scripts that interfere with safe page restoration.
 Hence, the unload event is deprecated and discouraged due to its negative impact on performance and its incompatibility with the back/forward cache (BFCache).

-Browsers recommend avoiding unload in favor of alternatives such as pagehide and pageshow, a shift that is reflected in recent usage patterns.
+Browsers <a hreflang="en" href="https://developer.chrome.com/docs/web-platform/deprecating-unload">recommend avoiding unload</a> in favor of alternatives such as visibilitychange or pagehide, a shift that is reflected in recent usage patterns.

 Compared to 2024, unload handler usage declined across all ranks and both devices in 2025.
 This reduction suggests that more pages are now eligible for BFCache behavior.
 Despite this progress, unload handlers remain more common on higher-ranked sites and on desktop, continuing to limit BFCache eligibility for a significant portion of the web, as seen below in the 2025 graph.

 {{ figure_markup(
   image="unload-handler-usage.png",